shehzadahmedqureshi/Agentic-AI/Readme.md

-# Conversational AI Playground - Setup & Usage
+# Agentic AI Playground - Setup & Usage

-Welcome to the Conversational AI Playground!
+Welcome to the Agentic AI Playground!
 This project lets you build, customize, and interact with your own AI agent using a modern Python stack.
 Follow this guide to get started, set up your environment, and run the application.

 ---